Q&A Strategies & Defense

 |---|---|

-| Always standing firm | Looks rigid and unable to incorporate feedback — a red flag for a consulting architect |
+| Always standing firm | Looks rigid and unable to incorporate feedback.
+Red flag for a consulting architect |

-| Always adapting | Looks like you have no conviction and are guessing — a red flag for a technical leader |
+| Always adapting | Looks like there is no conviction and the candidate is guessing.
+Red flag for a technical leader |

-| Flip-flopping | Changing your answer multiple times on the same topic looks like you cannot make a decision |
+| Flip-flopping | Changing the answer multiple times on the same topic signals indecision |

-| Defending emotionally | Getting visibly frustrated or defensive signals inability to handle pressure |
+| Defending emotionally | Visible frustration or defensiveness signals inability to handle pressure |

 The real-world test